Based on your genetics, your genetic predisposition for Carbohydrate Sensitivity is

 Suggested Lifestyle Changes

-- Take note of the amount and the type of carbohydrate you consume.
+- Take note of the amount and the types of carbohydrates you consume.

-- Sources of complex carbohydrates (unprocessed whole grains, vegetables, fruits, and legumes) are preferable to simple carbohydrates (e.g. white breads, sodas, pastries, and other highly processed foods) as complex carbohydrates often also provide necessary vitamins, minerals and dietary fibre.
+- Opt for complex carbohydrates such as unprocessed whole grains, vegetables, fruits, and legumes (E.g. oats, quinoa, brown rice, buckwheat), instead of simple carbohydrates (e.g. white bread, carbonated drinks, pastries, and other highly processed foods), as complex carbohydrates often provide more necessary vitamins, minerals and dietary fibre.